positive235/gomoku/README.md

-# Gomoku
+# GOMOKU
-Gomoku for 2 players: built with pygame
+GOMOKU for 2 players: built with pygame

 ## How to run
 ```bash